 According to K.E.
 Boulding, “Macroeconomics deals not with individual quantities but with an aggregate of these quantities, not with individual incomes but with national income, not with individual prices but with the price level, not with individual output but with the national output.”

 Macroeconomics is more focused on the performance, structure, and behavior of the overall economy.
 It examines how general price level is determined and how resources are allocated at the level of the economic system as a whole.

 Macroeconomics has become the major focus of economics and the basis for understanding the investment process and financial markets that exist in the economy.

 Assumptions of Macroeconomics

-The macroeconomic study depends on three major assumption that are mentioned below:
+The macroeconomic study depends on three major assumptions that are mentioned below:

-- Prices are rigid or inflexible in the sense that, producers have long term contract with resource suppliers that specify resource prices.
+- Prices are rigid or inflexible in the sense that, producers have a long-term contract with resource suppliers that specify resource prices.